daominah/age_of_empires_ror_hd/README.md

 * Light Transport move speed +25%, Heavy Transport move speed +43% (stated +30%).
   (so Heavy Transport moves as fast as a Heavy Horse Archer at 2.5 tiles/s,
   this is the fastest move speed in the game, not counting cheat units.)
-* Fire Galley attack +6 (24+12 instead of 24+6).
+* Fire Galley attack +6 (so fully upgraded attack is 24+12 instead of 24+6).

 #### 4. Choson

-* Priest cost -32% (stated -30%),
-  so 85 gold instead of 125.
+* Priest cost -32% (stated -30%), so 85 gold instead of 125.
-* Iron Age Swordsman receive +80 HP.
+* Iron Age Swordsman receive +80 HP, so:
-  Long Swordsman has 160 HP instead of 80;
+  - Long Swordsman has 160 HP instead of 80.
-  Legion has 240 HP instead of 160.
+  - Legion has 240 HP instead of 160.
-* Towers range +2: fully upgraded range is 7+5 instead of 7+3.
+* Towers range +2, so fully upgraded range is 7+5 instead of 7+3.

 #### 5. Egyptian

-* Chariots HP +33%
+* Chariots HP +33%, so:
-  (so Chariot Archer starts at 93 HP instead of 70,
+  - Chariot Archer starts at 93 HP instead of 70.
+  - Chariot starts at 133 HP instead of 100.
-  Scythe Chariot has 182 HP instead of 137).
+  - Scythe Chariot has 182 HP instead of 137 (Nobility upgraded).
 * Priest range +3 (fully upgraded range is 10+6 instead of 10+3).
 * Gold Miner work rate +44% and capacity +2 (stated +20%).

 #### 6. Greek

-* Academy units move speed +33% (stated +30%):
+* Academy units move speed +33% (stated +30%) by +0.3 tiles/s, so:
-  +0.3 tiles/s, so starts at 1.2 instead of 0.9.
+  - Start at 1.2 instead of 0.9.
-  With Aristocracy, the speed is 1.45 instead of 1.15.
+  - With Aristocracy, the speed is 1.45 instead of 1.15.
 * Warships move speed +17% (stated +30%).

 #### 7. Hittite

 * Archers attack +1.
-* Siege units HP x2.
-  (Heavy Catapult has 300 HP.)
+* Siege units HP x2 (so Heavy Catapult has 300 HP).
-* Warships range +4.
+* Warships range +4
+  (but missing Trireme in the Iron Age).

 #### 8. Macedonian

 * Academy units pierce armor +2.
 * Melee units sight +2.
 * Siege units cost -50%.
-  (Stone Thrower cost reduced to 90 wood, 40 gold.)
+  (so Stone Thrower cost reduced to 90 wood, 40 gold.)
 * All units are 4 times more resistant to conversion.
   (so Cavalry usually cannot be converted by a Priest on open field.)

 #### 9. Minoan

-* Composite Bowman range +2.
+* Composite Bowman range +2
-  Fully upgraded range is 7+5 instead of 7+3.
+  (so fully upgraded range is 7+5 instead of 7+3).
-* Farm food +60 (starts at 310 instead of 250).
+* Farm food +60 (so starts at 310 instead of 250).
 * Ships cost -30%.

 #### 10. Palmyran

 * Forager, Hunter, Gold Miner, Stone Miner work rate +44%;
   Woodcutter +36%;
-  Farmer and Builder work rates are normal
-  (stated Villager work rate +25%).
+  Farmer, Builder, Repairman work just as fast as others (stated Villager work rate +25%).
 * Villager armor +1 and pierce armor +1
-  (in-game not show pierce armor, but it is there).
+  (game UI not show pierce armor, but it is there).
 * Villager cost +50% (so 75 food instead of 50).
-* Camel Rider move speed +25% (as fast as a Heavy Horse Archer).
+* Camel Rider move speed +25% (so moves as fast as Heavy Horse Archer).
 * Free tribute
-  (so while other civilizations lose 125 resources to give ally 100, Palmyran gives 100 resources without losing anything).
+  (so while other civilizations lose 125 resources to give ally 100, Palmyran only lose 100 resources to give ally 100).

 #### 11. Persian